Indravati River

-Indravati River is a tributary of the Godavari River, in central India.

-The Indravati River's starting point, found to be the Ghats of Dandakaranya, ranges from a hilltop village Mardiguda of Thuamula Rampur Block in the Kalahandi district of the state of Odisha.
-Due to the amalgamation of three streams, the river follows a westerly path and enters Jagadalpur in the state of Chhattisgarh.

-The river moves from here in a southern direction, before eventually uniting with the Godavari at the borders of the states of Chhattisgarh, Maharashtra and Telangana.
-The river at a variety of stages of its course forms the boundary between Chhattisgarh and Maharashtra.
+Indravati River is a tributary of the Godavari River in India.
+Its source is in the Dandakaranya Range, at the hilltop village of Mardiguda, Thuamula Rampur Block, Kalahandi district, Odisha.
+The river follows a westerly path to Jagadalpur, Chhattisgarh, then goes south, before eventually uniting with the Godavari at the borders of Chhattisgarh, Maharashtra, and Telangana states.

-The Indravati is also known as the oxygen of the Bastar district of the state of Chhattisgarh.
-This district is one of the greenest and eco-friendly districts, found in the whole of India.

-A total number of five hydroelectric projects were planned on the river Indravati.
-They were namely the Kutru I, the Kutro II, the Nugru I, Nugru II and the Bhopalpatnam.
-However, the plan misfired and did not see the light of the day due to ecological reasons.

-The Indravati is sometimes known as the "lifeline" of the Kalahandi, Nabarangapur, of Odisha & Bastar districts of Chhattisgarh, one of the greenest districts in India.

-Most of the river's course is through the dense forests of Nabarangapur & Bastar.
 The river flows for 535 km and has a drainage area of 41665 km2.

+At various stages of its course, the river forms the boundary between Chhattisgarh and Maharashtra, and much of its course is through dense forests.
+It is sometimes known as the "lifeline" of the Kalahandi, Nabarangapur, and Bastar districts.

+The Indravati River is the site of the Indravati Dam, the largest in eastern India.
+A further five hydroelectric projects were planned, but these were cancelled due to ecological reasons.

-Mythology behind origin of Source
+Mythology

 There is a Hindu mythological story behind the formation of Indravati River.
-Once upon a time the place was full of Champa and Chandan trees, which fragranced the whole forest.
-Due to such a beautiful place on earth, Lord Indra and Indrani went down from Heaven to stay here for a while.
-They deeply enjoyed the beauty of nature; while wandering in the jungle Indra went to a small village Sunabeda (Nuapada district), where he met with a beautiful girl Udanti.
-At first meet, they fall in love with each other; and Indra disagreed to get back.
-On other side, due to disband or separation Indrani cried sorrowfully and expressed her pain to the people, who gathered there.
-People knew well about the Indra and Udanti; they informed the same to Indrani and suggested to stay there.
-Indrani got irate over Indra and pour scorn on Indra and Udanti so that they never meet again and she stayed there as Indravati River, which flows till date.
-And, Indra and Udanti rivers are also flowing there separately, without meeting each other due to offense of Indrani.
+Once upon a time, the place was full of Champa and Chandan trees, which fragranced the whole forest.

+Due to being such a beautiful place on earth, Lord Indra and Indrani went down from Heaven to stay here for a while.
+They deeply enjoyed the beauty of nature; while wandering in the jungle Indra went to a small village, Sunabeda, where he met with a beautiful girl called Udanti.
+At first sight, they fell in love with each other, and Indra didn't want to return.

+Back in the jungle, due to loneliness, Indrani cried sorrowfully and expressed her pain to the people, who gathered around.
+The people knew well about the affair of Indra and Udanti; they informed Indrani and suggested she stay there.
+Indrani became enraged over Indra and poured scorn on him and Udanti so that they would never meet again, creating the Indravati River which still flows in present day.
+The Indra and Udanti rivers also flow there separately, without meeting each other due to Indrani's offense.